insideout10/wordlift-docs/docs/data-studio-connector.rst

-WordLift Data Studio Connector
+WordLift Looker Studio Connector
 ================

-With the `WordLift Data Studio Connector <https://wordlift.io/blog/en/wordlift-data-studio-connector/>`_, you can **create semantic SEO reports** by loading data from your Knowledge Graph directly into Data Studio and merging it with Search Console or any other web analytics platform.
+With the `WordLift Looker Studio Connector <https://wordlift.io/blog/en/wordlift-data-studio-connector/>`_, you can **create semantic SEO reports** by loading data from your Knowledge Graph directly into Looker Studio and merging it with Search Console or any other web analytics platform.

 ================
 Get Started